-• It will be treated seriously

-- A member of the senior leadership team will be informed Headteacher/Deputy Headteacher/ Assistant Headteacher for Inclusion/Assistant Headteacher. - Parents of the victim and bully will be informed - It will be tackled as soon as possible - Incidents will be recorded, with follow up actions and outcomes - School staff will be informed to increase vigilance - Both the victim and the person demonstrating bullying behaviour will be supported - The situation will be monitored and reported to the LA and Governors
+- It will be treated seriously - The Inclusion Manger or a member of the senior leadership team will be informed-Headteacher/Deputy Headteacher/ Assistant Headteacher. - Parents of the victim and bully will be informed - It will be tackled as soon as possible - All Incidents will be recorded, with follow up actions and outcomes - School staff will be informed to increase vigilance - Both the victim and the person demonstrating bullying behaviour will be supported - The situation will be monitored and reported to the Governors - Schools do have the legal power to intervene and can discipline pupils for bullying that occurs outside school.
+Where bullying occurs outside school and is reported to the school/ teacher then the school should investigate this and act upon the information given.